With spring here and summer just a few weeks away, millions of folks will soon start to enjoy and navigate America’s numerous waterways.

 Few people realize, however, that there is a program, organized by the U.S. Coast Guard, which asks the everyday American to be the extra eyes and ears of law enforcement in keeping our waterways safe and secure.

-In addition to everyday criminal activity, America's coasts, rivers, bridges, tunnels, ports, ships, military bases, and waterside industries may be the terrorists' next targets.
+Pirates may not prey in U.S. territorial waters, but criminals do.
+In addition to everyday illegal activity, America's coasts, rivers, bridges, tunnels, ports, ships, military bases, and waterside industries may be the terrorists' next targets.

 But with more than 95,000 miles of shoreline, more than 290,000 square miles of water and approximately 70 million recreational boats in the United States, the U.S. Coast Guard and local first responders can't do the job alone.